Characters: Super Mario Bros: Bowser and his Baddies

 - Nerd Glasses: Iggy's most notable feature, especially before his redesign.
 The lenses themselves tend to alternate between giving him demented-looking irises as seen in the picture, or the standard nerdy spirals.

 - No One Could Survive That: In Super Mario World, all of the Koopalings were either dunked into hot lava, or in the case of Morton, Roy, and Ludwig, smashed against a wall, and then had their castle blown up for good measure, yet they managed to reappear in Mario & Luigi: Superstar Saga and later in New Super Mario Bros.
 Wii and New Super Mario Bros.
-2. It's especially notable in that the narration in Super Mario World heavily implied that they had died in the battle.
+2. It's especially notable in that the narration in Super Mario World could be interpreted to imply that they had died in the battle.
+Then again, this is basically common for the Koopa troop!

 - Older than They Look: Lemmy is the smallest of the Koopalings, is the most childish and playful, and doesn't seem to really care about Bowser's world domination conquest.
 Naturally, he's the second oldest of the Koopalings.